Improve the security of your WordPress site

-WordPress is the most used CMS in the world.
-Currently, about 30% of all websites run on WordPress.
-Unfortunately, due to its popularity, it is also very popular with hackers.
-That's why we recommend that you add some extra security to your WordPress website, to minimise the risk of getting hacked.
+WordPress is the most used CMS in the world: currently, around 40% of all websites run on WordPress.
+Unfortunately, due to its popularity, it is also a very popular target for hackers.
+That's why we recommend that you take care of the security of your WordPress website to protect it against hackers.

 - Always update